bcgov/MOH-AOP-OOP/doc/SetupDevEnvironment.md

 4. go to github, then actions, then try it.

-## For the MSP application
+## For the AOP application

-1. go to the msp directory
+1. go to the aop directory

 2. go to openshift/templates